gorkhadev/gorkha.dev/_workshops/html-css-101/phase1.md

 The instructor for this workshop is __Budh Ram Gurung__.
 He is also known as __Dhanu Sir__ and founder of this platform.

-He is a _Career Growth Coach, IT Coach, Life Coach, and an Entrepreneur._
+He is an _IT Trainer, Mentor, and an Entrepreneur._

 He has been teaching independently from 2019 and helping students in developing skills required get JOB in IT industry.

 Previously, he has worked as a Software Developer ranging from startup to MNC ([Red Hat](https://redhat.com/){:target="_blank"}).

-He has around 12 Years of IT experience.
+He has 13+ Years of IT experience ranging from Web Development, Quality Assurance(QA) and DevOps.

-Read more about him [here](/about).

 ## Participant Introduction